feathersjs-ecosystem/feathers-vuex/README.md

       namespace: 'custom-namespace', // Customize the Vuex module name.
 Overrides nameStyle.
       autoRemove: true, // Automatically remove records missing from responses (only use with feathers-rest)
       enableEvents: false, // Turn off socket event listeners.
 It's true by default
-      upsert: true, // Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them.
+      addOnUpsert: true, // Add new records pushed by 'updated/patched' socketio events into store, instead of discarding them.
 It's false by default
       skipRequestIfExists: true, // For get action, if the record already exists in store, skip the remote request.
 It's false by default
       modelName: 'Task'
     })